openSUSE/landing-page/README.md

 # The new openSUSE landing page

 In this new page we will feature Tumbleweed and Regular Releases.
-## Why?
+## Why did we need a new one?
-Because after years working without a defined target audience and rather trying to aim at any software, internet, computer user, the openSUSE Board as invested time and knowledge understanding the real personas behind our beloved openSUSE, and while working around it they identified two "different" users: the Tumbleweed user and the openSUSE regular release user.
+Because after years working without a defined target audience and rather trying to aim at any software, internet, computer user, the openSUSE Board as invested time and knowledge understanding the real personas behind our beloved openSUSE, and while working around it they identified two "different" users: the Tumbleweed user and the openSUSE regular release user (Leap).

-## But why to create a new landing page?
+## But why to create a new UI for it?
 I liked the old one.
 Well, the answer is simple: just like the saying says "The shoemaker's son always goes barefoot" we were leaving our main door to new commers get old and rusty.
 We implemented a new UI highlighting the most important information for our new commers and of course, we wont forget any of the rest in the community like us, always contributing and working together to make openSUSE better every day.